ripta/drydock/README.md

 considered unstable.
 Refer to [LICENSE](LICENSE.md) for licensing information.

 See section on [Compatibility](#compatibility) for a list of supported Docker versions for every Drydock version.
+See the [VERSION file](VERSION) for the version of Drydock to which this source code is associated.

 [![Automated Build Status](https://travis-ci.org/ripta/drydock.svg)](https://travis-ci.org/ripta/drydock)
 [![Code Climate](https://codeclimate.com/github/ripta/drydock/badges/gpa.svg)](https://codeclimate.com/github/ripta/drydock)